Victor Klemperer: Early life and education

-Victor was a cousin to the conductor Otto Klemperer, and first cousin once removed to Otto's son, the actor Werner Klemperer.
+Victor was a cousin of the conductor Otto Klemperer, and first cousin once removed to Otto's son, the actor Werner Klemperer.
 In 1903 Klemperer converted to Protestantism for the first time, shortly thereafter returning to Judaism.

 Victor Klemperer attended several gymnasia.
 He was a student of philosophy, Romance and German studies at universities in Munich, Geneva, Paris and Berlin from 1902 to 1905, and later worked as a journalist and writer in Berlin, until he resumed his studies in Munich from 1912.

-Though not a religious man, Victor Klemperer needed a religious identity, as Jew, Christian or dissident, to support his academic career.
-He chose Christianity as being most compatible with his much stronger conviction of being German, and became baptised again in Berlin in 1912.
+Though not a religious man, Victor Klemperer needed a religious identity, as Jew, Christian or religious dissenter, to support his career in German academia of the time.
+He chose Christianity as being most compatible with his primary sense of identity as, simply, a German, and became baptised again in Berlin in 1912.

+He completed his doctorate (on Montesquieu) in 1913.

+Career

-He completed his doctorate (on Montesquieu) in 1913 and was habilitated under the supervision of Karl Vossler in 1914.
-From 1914 to 1915, Klemperer lectured at the University of Naples, after which he became a decorated military volunteer in World War I. From 1920 he was Professor of Romance Languages at the Technical University of Dresden.
+Klemperer was habilitated under the supervision of Karl Vossler in 1914.
+From 1914 to 1915, he lectured at the University of Naples, after which he enlisted as a military volunteer in World War I. From winter 1915 to March 1916 he was deployed as an artilleryman on the Western Front, and later with the Military Censor in Kaunas and Leipzig.

+From 1920 until 1935 he was Professor of Romance Languages at the Technical University of Dresden.

 Third Reich

 Despite his conversion to Protestantism in 1912 and his strong identification with German culture, Klemperer's life started to worsen considerably after the Nazis' seizure of power in 1933.
-Under the 1933 Nazi "First Racial Definition", a person was defined as a Mischling if they had one Jewish parent or grandparent, regardless of religious belief.
+Under the 1933 Nazi "First Racial Definition", a "Jew" was a racial category, not just a religious one.
+As such, Klemperer was considered a Jew even though he had converted to Protestantism.
+(This racial definition included those with only one Jewish parent or even one Jewish grandparent; a person was considered a "Mischling" if he had one Jewish parent or grandparent, regardless of religious belief.)

-Klemperer's diary, which he kept up throughout the Nazi era, provides an exceptional account of day-to-day life under the tyranny of the Third Reich.
-Two of the three volumes of his diaries that have been published in English translations, I Will Bear Witness and To the Bitter End, concern this period.
-This diary also details the Nazis' perversion of the German language for propaganda purposes in entries that Klemperer used as the basis for his postwar book LTI – Lingua Tertii Imperii.